3 ways to improve efficiency and customer experience

 A multi-tenant office in downtown had high turnover rate in tenants.
 People complained about headaches and tiredness, and the issues were tracked down to poor ventilation.
 When ventilation was fixed, it was important to gauge the happiness of the people visiting and working in the building.
 Happy and sad face bttns were installed on each floor, so anybody could report how they feel about the office air that day.
 Not only did the statistics allow maintenance to make adjustments, they also communicated to the tenants that their wellbeing is important and things are being done.

 What’s the best way to integrate these components to managing your building then?
-The following guidelines will push you in the right direction:
+The following these guidelines will push you in the right direction.

 1. Efficient planning and use of resources